Summary: in this tutorial, you will learn how to use the Oracle TIMESTAMP WITH TIME ZONE

 , Oracle interprets it as the Standard Time if the ERROR_ON_OVERLAP_TIME

-session parameter is set to FALSE by default, or issues an error if ERROR_ON_OVERLAP_TIME
+session parameter is set to FALSE by default or issues an error if ERROR_ON_OVERLAP_TIME

 is set to TRUE.

-Default format for TIMESTAMP WITH TIME ZONE
+The default format for TIMESTAMP WITH TIME ZONE value

 By default, the date format for TIMESTAMP WITH TIME ZONE